FAQ

 What are the refund procedures?

-The $150 deposit is non-refundable for any reason at any time.
-Cancellations prior to May 1, 2023 will receive a full refund of the camp fee less the $150 deposit.
-There are no refunds or credits of any portion of the camp fee after May 1 for reasons other than documented medical conditions where documentation is received within 7 days of cancellation.
-In the case of cancellation for medical puposes, there are no refunds within 24 hours of the start of the camp session.
+There are no refunds or credits of any portion of the camp fee within 24 hours of the start of camp for reasons other than documented medical conditions where documentation is received within 7 days of cancellation.
+In the case of cancellation for medical purposes, there are no refunds within 24 hours of the start of the camp session.

-There are no refunds for a "no show" or if a camper leaves early due to homesickness or other reason.
+There are no refunds for a "no show" or if a camper leaves early due to homesickness.
+There are no refunds once a session has started.

 Campers who switch from resident camp to day camp after their session has started do not receive a refund or credit for the difference.